-The pandemic therefore requires not only a fundamental rethink of the way companies organise themselves, but also a questioning of the current corporate culture, and perhaps even of the current business model.
-The practice of ‘social distancing’ also leads to some previously uncharted issues within organisations.
+The pandemic therefore requires not only a fundamental rethink of the way companies organize themselves, but also a questioning of the current corporate culture, and perhaps even of the current business model.
+The practice of ‘social distancing’ also leads to some previously uncharted issues within organizations.

 Adapting with technology